 San Francisco Earthquake Aftermath 1906

-(Amazing film footage that is now 100 years old!!
+(Amazing film footage that is now over 100 years old!!
 Click on one of the "View Movie" options on the left side of the new page to watch the 1:39 minute clip.)